THE VOLGA GERMANS IN PORTLAND

 In Russia, George served as a school teacher.

-In 1907, George and Katharina immigrated to the United States departing from Bremen, Germany on April 16, 1907 aboard the steamship Kohn.
-After arrival in Baltimore, George and Katharina settled in Ft.
-Collins, Colorado where a friend, David Graff was living.
+In 1907, George and Katharina immigrated to the United States, departing from Bremen, Germany, on April 16, 1907, aboard the steamship Kohn.
+After arrival in Baltimore, George and Katharina settled in Ft Collins, Colorado, where a friend, David Graff, lived.
 George entered the Chicago Theological Seminary in the fall of 1907 and applied for U.S. citizenship on December 20, 1910.
-Katherina worked long hours in Chicago to provide adequate income for she and George and was a tireless helper throughout their marriage.
+Katherina worked long hours in Chicago to provide an adequate income for herself and George, and was a tireless helper throughout their marriage.
 George completed his seminary studies and was ordained in 1911 at the Ebenezer Congregational Church in Sheboygan, Wisconsin.
-Rev. Graf served in Sheboygan and Oshkosh, Wisconsin (1911-1914), Sutton, Nebraska (1914-1915); Lincoln, Nebraska at the Zion Congregational Church (1915-19); the Ft.
+Rev. Graf served in Sheboygan and Oshkosh, Wisconsin (1911-1914), Sutton, Nebraska (1914-1915), Lincoln, Nebraska at the Zion Congregational Church (1915-19); the Ft.
 Morgan, Colorado Christus Congregational Church (1919-1922); and the Bethlehem Congregational Church in Berthoud, Colorado (1922-1923).

-The Graf's became friends with the Gottfried and Effie Metzler family from Dobrinka when they lived in both Chicago and Sheboygan.
-The Metzler's moved to Portland by 1900 and this may have influenced the Graf's decision to come to Portland in 1923.
+The Grafs became friends with the Gottfried and Effie Metzler family from Dobrinka when they lived in Chicago and Sheboygan.
+The Metzlers moved to Portland by 1900, which may have influenced the Graf's decision to come to Portland in 1923.

-Gottfried Metzler passed away in 1924 leaving Effie as a widow.
-One daughter, Lydia Metzler, married Henry Sinner.
+Gottfried Metzler passed away in 1924, leaving Effie as a widow.
+One of their daughters, Lydia Metzler, married Henry Sinner.
 One of the older Metzler boys married Mrs. Graf's sister.
 Another daughter, Eva Metzler, married Henry Maier in 1903.

-Rev. Graf was pastor at the Ebenezer German Congregational Church in Portland from 1923 to 1933.
+Rev. Graf was pastor at the Ebenezer First German Congregational Church in Portland from 1923 to 1933.

-Mrs. Graf died on October 6, 1925 in Portland and was buried at the Rose City Cemetery.
-The Ladies Aid formed a row at her burial and placed roses on her coffin.
+Mrs. Graf died in Portland on October 6, 1925, and was buried at the Rose City Cemetery.
+The Ladies Aid Society formed a row at her burial and placed roses on her coffin.

 Sources